jeertmans/DelaunayTriangulation/README.md

 quickly delete a lot of points.

 After having a look at memory leaks with Valgrind, it seems like the memory problems may come from the BOV library, a library provided for the course.
-My code, in its own, should be Memcheck clean.
+My code, in its own, is Memcheck clean as it does not leak anything when used with `-d` flag.

 ## Sound bibliography